How To Become a Composer

 A Composer usually starts working from behind his or her computer in their recording studio, using software such as Logic Pro to write music, score, program, and conform music to picture edits or Director or Producer-mandated changes in musical direction.
 Most Composers rely heavily on sample libraries, although those working on bigger budget projects sometimes are able to hire musicians for live instrumentation.

-Depending on the project, Composers work with Directors, Producers, Music Supervisors, Music Editors, and musicians.
+Depending on the project, Film Composers work with Directors, Producers, Music Supervisors, Music Editors, and musicians.
 Composers who specifically write music for commercials are known as Jingle Writers.
 During post-production, the Re-recording Mixer will make sure the levels of the Composer’s music sync well with the Sound Designer’s contributions and with the dialogue and sound effects used in the film.

 - Understand basic song structure.

 - Watch films.

 - “Find out what it is that you offer that other Composers don’t.”